kshitij-100/finalYearProject/README.md

 # finalYearProject
-i have developed website which performs web scraping, website update notifier and reveiw checkerr
+i have developed website which performs web scraping, website update notifier and reveiw checker